sghpjuikit/player/README.md

 The project is to adopt MIT licence in the future, but for now remains personal.
 I would appreciate to be informed before taking any actions that could result in publicizing or sharing this project.

-The project makes use of work of sevaral other individuals (with their permission), who will be properly credited later as well.

-El Psy Congroo